Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 	vi .env.secret  # could also use nano, emacs, etc.

-Build docker images (only when upgrading to a new version of galvanalyser)
+Build docker images (only when upgrading to a new version of galv)
 =======================================================================================

-If you have previously installed and run galvanalyser you might already have old docker images already built.
+If you have previously installed and run galv you might already have old docker images already built.
 To rebuild the images, run the following command:

 .. code-block:: bash